Contents

 The palace was built in the 19th century by Sultan Barghash and was used as a summer retreat.

-Visitors can explore the ruins and learn about the history of the palace and the Sultanate of Zanzibar.
+Visitors can explore the ruins and learn about the palace’s history and the Sultanate of Zanzibar.

 Bongoyo Island